-. \15.
-Yearbook Layout: Double Page Spread
+15. Yearbook Layout: Double Page Spread

 Students will create a layout for a double-page spread using an online yearbook dummy doc or InDesign.
-Entries will be judged on good use of and variety of sizes and shapes of all elements, a design that is appropriate for the theme and audience, and use of dominant element and readability of text.
+Entries will be judged on good use of and variety of sizes and shapes of all elements, a design that is appropriate for the theme and audience and use of dominant element and readability of text.
+This event will be completed in color.